jamesholcombe/dash-auth-external/README.md

 ## Overview

-Do you want to build an app which pulls user data from Google, Spotify, Slack etc?
+Do you want to build a Plotly Dash app which pulls user data from Google, Spotify, Slack etc?

 **Dash-auth-external** provides a simple interface to authenticate users through OAuth2 code flow.
 Allowing developers to serve user tailored content.